cartuhok/Finance-Blog/_posts/2017-09-25-3-Ways-To-Save-Big-with-Trim.markdown

 ---

-At it’s core, [Trim][Trim] is a virtual assistant that will identify and manage your recurring payments and even help you cancel the ones you don’t need.
+At its core, [Trim][Trim] is a virtual assistant that will identify and manage your recurring payments and even help you cancel the ones you don’t need.
 Trim started in 2015 and has saved its users over over $8,000,000.
 Trim can also help save you money by identifying if something you purchased on Amazon had a price drop, and offering cash back rewards.

 <h3>1.
 Manage Your Reoccurring Charges</h3>